lolpack/test-pre-commit/README.md

 A **pre-commit** hook for [Pyrefly](https://github.com/facebook/pyrefly).

-This repository provides three hooks:
+This repository provides two hooks:

 - `pyrefly-typecheck-specific-version` (installs a specific version of Pyrefly)
 - `pyrefly-typecheck-system` (uses an already-installed `pyrefly` on your PATH)